Home Compare DECK vs ROL

 Deckers Outdoor holds the cleaner structural position, with the lead spread across profitability and valuation.
 Rollins still has the edge on stability, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

-This is not just a one-metric split: both profitability and valuation materially support the lead.
-Deckers Outdoor Corporation leads by 25 points on the overall comparison score.
+The lead is spread across profitability and valuation, rather than sitting in one isolated gap.
+Deckers Outdoor Corporation leads by 32 points on the overall comparison score.

 Trajectory Similarity